flexera-public/scfld-rs-library/README.md

 ## How to use this?

-First you need to install Scfld and scfld-rs-library:
+First you need to install Scfld and @rightscale/scfld-rs-library:

-    npm i -g scfld scfld-rs-library
+    npm i -g scfld @rightscale/scfld-rs-library

 Then, create an empty folder and scaffold a project: